COVID-19 can affect rice import

 This as the outbreak is prevalent in Thailand and Vietnam, the two countries which have been partnering with Fiji for rice supply.

-Fiji Rice Limited Chair Raj Sharma says the outbreak should be an encouragement for local farmers to plant rice to ensure our rice industry is not affected.
+Fiji Rice Limited Chair, Raj Sharma says the outbreak should encourage local farmers to plant rice and ensure our rice industry is not affected.

 “We all know this Coronavirus been hitting all over the world and we are depending on the rice of those countries that have been affected such Vietnam and Thailand.
 In the worst case, we may not have rice or we may have rice but the price of rice will go up.
 We got land.
 This rice we can produce 4-5 months’ time”.

-Agriculture Minister Dr Mahendra Reddy reiterated that his Ministry will provide assistance where applicable, particularly on improving public drainage, farm road and securing markets.
+Agriculture Minister Dr Mahendra Reddy says his Ministry will provide assistance where applicable, particularly on improving public drainage, farm road and securing markets.

 Dr Reddy adds despite the forecast on the implications of COVID-19 on the supply chains of rice, Fiji still has the potential to maintain and boost rice production.